The Trial of Amalrik and Ubozhko, Nov 1970 (17.1)

 Defence counsel V. Shveisky attempted to demonstrate the absence of deliberate falsehood in Amalrik’s works, and asked the court for an acquittal on the grounds that there was no case to answer.

-In his final address, which lasted two and a half hours, L. Ubozhko talked in detail of the difficulties and complexities of his life.
+In his final address, which lasted 2 ½ hours, Lev Ubozhko talked in detail of the difficulties and complexities of his life.

 “The criminal prosecution of people for their statements or opinions reminds me of the middle ages with their ‘witch trials’ and indexes of forbidden books.
 But if the mediaeval struggle against heretical ideas could be partially explained by religious fanaticism, everything that is happening now is due only to the cowardice of a regime which perceives danger in the dissemination of any thought or any idea alien to the upper strata of the bureaucracy.